akshantula-neha/cpu-scheduling-algorithm-srtf/README.md

 **Shortest Remaining Time First (SRTF)** is the preemptive version of **Shortest Job Next (SJN)** algorithm, where the processor is allocated to the job closest to completion.

 **Algorithm**:

 1- Traverse until all process gets completely executed.
-   a) Find process with minimum remaining time at
-     every single time lap.
+      a) Find process with minimum remaining time at every single time lap.

       b) Reduce its time by 1.

       c) Check if its remaining time becomes 0

       d) Increment the counter of process completion.

-   e) Completion time of current process =
+      e) Completion time of current process = current_time +1;

-     current_time +1;
-   e) Calculate waiting time for each completed
+      f) Calculate waiting time for each completed process. wt[i]= Completion time - arrival_time-burst_time

-     process.
-   wt[i]= Completion time - arrival_time-burst_time
-   f)Increment time lap by one.
+      g)Increment time lap by one.
 2- Find turnaround time,waiting time and response time.

 **Advantages**: